gqueste/google-OAuth2-angular/README.md

 The call is asynchronous.
 As a result, you can detect the connection success by watching `getUserMail` or `isConnected`.

 See `app/scripts/pages/index` for an example.

+### Example
+(The example needs a clientID and an APIKey in order to run)

+Launch the application by running `npm install` and then `npm start`

+The click on the Authorize button will launch the authentication.